 Religion 10 challenges students to relate the Person and the message of Jesus Christ as revealed in the Christian Scriptures to their everyday lives.
-Topics include the world and culture at the time of Christ and of the Apostles, all of the New Testament authors and books, the communities to which the books were written and how to understand those books in the light of the Hebrew Scriptures.
-There is a particular focus given to the Gospels and to the life and letters of St. Paul.
-Scriptural basis for Catholic expressions of faith and the Church's moral, social and theological teachings are considered.
-Meditations by St. John Baptist de la Salle are included in the course's Scriptural exegesis.
-Most importantly, students interact with the revealed Christ by contemplating and examining His words, actions and inspiration, as they relate to their own personal development.
+Topics include the world and culture at the time of Christ and of the Apostles and all of the New Testament authors and books.
+There is a particular focus given to the Gospels and to Jesus' message and ministry, centering on his proclamation of the Kingdom of God.
+Most importantly, actions and inspiration, as they relate to their own personal development.
+A Christocentric lens is used to highlight the Lasallian core principles throughout this course.

-RELIGION 11: MORALITY AND SOCIAL JUSTICE
+RELIGION 11: MORALITY AND CATHOLIC SOCIAL TEACHING